 Thanks for stopping by!
 I’m Kristin and I am a Registered Physiotherapist and the owner of East Mill Physio & empow(HER) Volleyball.
 Here you can learn a little bit about me, my story and why I do what I do.
-If you are looking for a more formal (but less exciting) record of my education and experience, you can find it HERE.

 My journey through sport.

 My personal experience with sport and movement started at a young age.
 Growing up I played several different sports.
 I swam, danced, played soccer and basketball.
 I did track and field and played volleyball.
 I was a pretty average young athlete but with a lot of hard work and a little height ;), I ended up landing a full ride to play NCAA Division 1 Volleyball at the University at Buffalo.

 It was a once in a lifetime experience, one that I was very blessed to have, but, unfortunately, that experience came with a steep price tag and ended up costing me my health.
 Like many young athletes, I had experienced a few of "minor" injuries during my time in rec. sport.
 Some were acute injuries that seemingly healed on their own and others were overuse injuries that were managed with exercise and anti-inflammatories.